 Home » Assessment & Diagnosis

 A licensed therapist may be a good first step toward obtaining diagnoses, as therapists will be able to provide several hours for initial assessment while informally observing behaviors.
-Once initial assessment is completed, your child's therapist may refer your child for full psychological or neurological assessment.
-Ask your child's therapist if they have training in assessment and are able to screen for various problems using well-known and accepted screening assessments.
+Once initial assessment is completed, your child's therapist may refer your child for full psychological or neurological assessment with a psychiatrist, educational testing, or other medical professional.

-For children and teenagers, a licensed Marriage & Family Therapist (LMFT; COAMFTE) or Marriage, Couple & Family Counselor (LPC, MCFC; CACREP) may be better-equipped to assess parenting and family dynamics and their contributing role in your child's struggles.
+For children and teenagers, a licensed Marriage & Family Therapist (LMFT; COAMFTE) or Marriage, Couple & Family Counselor (LPC, MCFC; CACREP) may be equipped to assess parenting and family dynamics and their contributing role in your child's struggles.

 If your child is unwilling to be assessed, then the next best step may be taking them to a local psychiatric unit for evaluation.
 Most psychiatric hospitals can handle acute cases, diagnose, and provide appropriate medication in a short period of time.
 If possible, be ready with a plan to place your child in longer-term care when necessary.